jamal474/img-stacks/README.md

 - 🖱️ Hover over the stack to see the caption and animation effects
 - 🔍 Click to open the full-size image gallery
 - ⌨️ Press `Esc`, click outside, or use the close button to dismiss the dialog
-- 📱 Fully responsive and mobile-friendly
+- 👆 Swipe left/right between images for a completely responsive experience

 ## Features